Best things to do in Kona town and the west side of the Big Island (updated 2021)

-It doesn’t get more kitschy with a tiki experience and the best one is at Don’s Mai Tai Bar on Ali’i drive at the Royal Kona Resort, just south of Kona’s bay front area.
+It doesn’t get more kitschy with a tiki experience and the best one is at Don’s Mai Tai Bar on Ali’i drive at the Royal Kona Resort.
+One of the fun things to do in Kona, Don’s Mai Tai Bar is a classic favorite.
 Best time to go is at happy hour with live local entertainment from top Hawaiian performers in the area performing for free.

 Explore historic Kona town

 Historic Kona town lies along the bay front area with the harbor and there are a few cultural and historic sites that are worth visiting if you love Hawaiian history and tradition.
-Next to the Kamehameha hotel is a reconstructed heiau (Hawaiian temple) sitting right on the harbor and represents Ahuena Heiau which is a temple on the register of National Historic Landmarks.
+If you are looking for historic things to do in Kona, go visit the downtown district.
+First check out the reconstructed heiau (Hawaiian temple) next to the Kamehameha hotel, and sitting right on the harbor.
+This represents Ahuena Heiau which is a temple on the register of National Historic Landmarks.
 Kamehameha 1st spent the later part of his life at Kamakahonu Bay fronting the heiau.
 Next to the beach part of the harbor is the Hulihe’e Palace, which was passed on through different generations of Hawaiian royalty.
 They offer a wonderful guided tour of the inside with fascinating stories of the time and collections in the mansion.
 Across from the palace is the Mokuaikaua stone church built during the time of the Baptist settlers on the island – it is a classic stone and coral structure with an eastern colonial influence.
 A little further down the road is the historic Kona Inn with its shopping arcade and covered outdoor dining area.
 You can check out more of the historic attractions of Kona here for more background and information to old Kona town.